microsoft/vscode-dev-containers/README.md

 ### Can I just reuse an existing Docker configuration?

 Absolutely!
-If you want to use an existing Dockerfile as a starting point, run **Remote-Docker: Create Container Configuration File...** from the command pallette (Cmd/Ctrl+Shift+P).
+If you want to use an existing Dockerfile as a starting point, run **Remote-Containers: Create Container Configuration File...** from the command pallette (Cmd/Ctrl+Shift+P).
 You'll be prompted to select a Dockerfile or you can opt to use a base image instead.

 #### About `.vscode/devContainer.json`

 The intent of `devContainer.json` is conceptually similar to VS Code's `launch.json` for debugging, but designed to launch (or attach to) your development container instead.
 At its simplest, all you need to do is add a `.vscode/devContainer.json` file to your project and reference an image, `Dockerfile`, or `docker-compose.yml`.

-Since you are here, check out the [Existing Dockerfile](containers/docker-existing-dockerfile) and [Existing Docker Compose](containers/docker-existing-docker-compose) definitions for details, but here's the a quick tour of the basic properties.
+Since you are here, check out the [existing Dockerfile](containers/docker-existing-dockerfile) and [existing Docker Compose](containers/docker-existing-docker-compose) definitions for details, but here's the a quick tour of the basic properties.
 If you have a `Dockerfile`, set these properties:

 ```json
 {